How To Calculate Power Consumption On Set

 Made from recycled aluminium, this greener battery power pack saves up to 97% emissions compared to a diesel genny.
 Plus, the Instagrid ONE max doesn’t have an inverter, so it’s totally silent with no fumes and has an IP54 rating meaning it’s splashproof too.

 The Instagrid ONE max has been priced with a view to a production using 3 or 4 or more of these packs to power different parts of a shoot, rather than relying on one big genny.
-You can run your LED lights, your production office, your playback, tea table, each with an Instagrid ONE max (or two).
-The Instagrid ONE max is the future of silent battery-powered filming.
+You can run your LED lights, your production office, your playback and tea table, each with their own Instagrid ONE max (or two).
+We call this “decentralised power”.
+Or pair with some larger battery packs where your power needs are greater.

 So, what does it cost to hire a silent, portable battery?